iotaledger/wallet.rs/docOps/docs/specs/README.md

 - You can use a simple key-value [storage](https://capacitor.ionicframework.com/docs/apis/storage/) could be leveraged for wallet basic metadata, such as user settings or theming options.
 - For transactions and address data management you could use a relational database such as [SQLite](https://github.com/jepiqueau/capacitor-sqlite).

 What follows is an Entity Relationship Diagram (ERD)  that shows the logical representation of the data.
 An _account_ is the basic entity in this database design.
 It has a one-to-many relationship with _addresses_.
-This means an _account_ could have multiple _addresses_ , but an __address__ can only belong to a single _account_.
-An _account_ has a many-to-many relationship with _transactions_ .
-Therefore, an _account_ could have multiple _transactions_, but it`s possible that a _transaction_ belongs to multiple _accounts_.
+This means an account could have multiple addresses , but an address can only belong to a single account.
+An account has a many-to-many relationship with _transactions_ .
+Therefore, an account could have multiple transactions, but it is possible that a transaction belongs to multiple accounts.
 To accommodate this behaviour, an additional table that stores account IDs against transaction IDs (hashes) was added.

 A _storage adapter_ is required by the Rust layer to handle all the storage operations (read/write) from that layer.
 A generic storage adapter is defined in the [storage adapter section](#storage-adapter).